 For a claim for tax relief on household expenses to be made it is necessary to evidence the expense has been incurred wholly, exclusively and necessarily in the performance of the duties of the employment.

-Where an employer’s premises is closed or access is restricted as a result of the employer’s response to COVID-19 and the employee is required to continue to perform the duties of their employment at home as a consequence (i.e. a ‘homeworking arrangement’ exists) HMRC is may agree that the conditions for relief are met.
-However, our understanding is that HMRC will only accept a homeworking arrangement exists for the purposes of an employee making a claim for tax relief for their additional household expenses where no facilities were available for the employee to work at the employers premises and there was no choice available to the employee other than to work from home.
+Where a ‘homeworking arrangement’ exists, HMRC may agree that the conditions for relief are met.
+However, HMRC will only accept a homeworking arrangement exists for the purposes of an employee making a claim for tax relief for their additional household expenses where no facilities are available for the employee to work at the employer’s premises and a significant amount of the employee’s job role is undertaken from home.

 Generally, where an employee provides their own equipment in order to work at home no tax relief is available for the cost of that equipment.
-However, where plant or machinery, such as a computer is necessarily provided by an employee, for use in the performance of the duties, the employee may be entitled to a deduction by way of capital allowances for depreciation related to its business use.
-No deduction is available if the employee’s employer would have provided the plant or machinery necessary to do the job, but the employee chooses to provide it instead.
+However, where equipment, such as a computer is necessarily provided by an employee, for use in the performance of the duties, the employee may be entitled to a deduction by way of capital allowances for depreciation related to its business use.
+No deduction is available if the employee’s employer provides such equipment necessary to do the job.

 Normally, equipment given to the employee by the employer solely to carry out the duties of employment is exempt from tax.
-The exemption is retained where there is some private use and that private use is ‘insignificant’.
-However, where the equipment is also used outside work and that private use is significant, the exemption does not apply and a benefit-in-kind tax charge will arise.
+The exemption is retained where there is some private use, and that private use is ‘insignificant’.
+However, where the equipment is also used outside work and that private use is significant, the exemption does not apply, and a benefit-in-kind tax charge will arise.
 The exemption would include office equipment and consumables provided by an employer to an employee for use other than at the employer’s premises, and which are used by the employee in performing the duties of their employment, so long as private use is prohibited or insignificant.
-Equipment excluded from these rules include motor vehicles, boats and aircraft, and the conversion/alteration of living accommodation or an adjacent building.
+Equipment excluded from these rules include motor vehicles and the conversion/alteration of living accommodation or an adjacent building.

 To find out more about what we do, please get in touch.